 clichéd villain or not, Magneto played masterfully again by Michael Fassbender is anything but cliched, and he helps balance things out as the more complex, tragic

-film then any of the previous X-Men
+film as any of the previous X-Men

 movies.
 In the beginning of the film, we see Magneto’s sudden